Prof. Sharon Pardo

 Researcher and Project Manager

-Ido Rosenblum is a PhD student at the department of Politics and Government Ben-Gurion University of the Negev.
-His current research focus on the connection between culinary, identity and politics.
-Ido recently returned to the Simone Veil Centre after working a year as the editor of Masa Aher, Israeli travel magazine.
+Ido Rosenblum is a PhD candidate at the Department of Politics and Government Ben-Gurion University of the Negev.
+His current research focuses on the connection between gastronomy, normative power, diplomacy, immigration and identity.
+Ido works at the Simone Veil Centre as a project manager and he is the co-initiator of the Cultural Diplomacy Forum.
+In his former position, he was the editor of Masa Aher, an Israeli travel magazine.
 Between 2014-2017 Ido worked at the Simone Veil Centre and studied at the Department of Politics and Government.
 During this time, Ido managed the marketing and advertising team of the centre, coordinated the C3EU Israeli research group, established the Berlin study tour, and wrote his M.A research on the identity of Israeli immigrants to Berlin through the prism of culinary activities.
 From 2009-2012, Ido was a B.A. student for Politics and Government, European Studies and Media, at Ben-Gurion University of the Negev.
-During his studies Ido worked at CSEPS as a coordinator of the Jean Monnet project conducting academic workshops, events, and the editor of the first website about the EU in Hebrew.
-Ido's main research interests are the European Union's politics and identities, immigration, European culture, minorities in Europe, and culinary.
+During his studies, Ido worked at CSEPS as a coordinator of the Jean Monnet project conducting academic workshops, events, and the editor of the first website about the EU in Hebrew.
+Ido's main research interests are the Identities and immigration within the European Union, European politics, culture and society, cultural diplomacy and gastrodiplomacy.
 He considers himself as a Europhile (and as a magical sign for it, his son was born on May 9th).

-Anastasia Demydenko is a B.A. student at the Department of Politics and Government, the Adenauer Division for the Study of European Politics and Society combined with Communications at Ben Gurion University of the Negev.
-Anastasia works as a research assistant at the Simone Veil Centre involved in the research on Israeli media perceptions of EU states and NATO.
-In her studies, Anastasia focuses on diplomacy, international relations and languages.
+Hila is a B.A. student at the Department of Politics and Government, the Adenauer Division for the Study of European Politics and Society combined with Conflict Resolution at Ben Gurion University of the Negev.
+Hila works as a coordinator for the "WOMEN OF THE EU" project at the Simone Veil Centre.

 Social Media Manager and Event Coordinator